-The Group's Compliance Risk Management Framework (CRMF) is consistent with the Australian Standard on Compliance Programs and is designed to help meet the Group's obligations under the Corporations Act 2001, the Group's Australian Financial Services Licence and Australian Credit Licenses.
+The Group's Compliance Risk Management Framework (CRMF) is consistent with the Australian Standard on Compliance Programs and is designed to help meet the Group's obligations under the Corporations Act 2001, the Group's Australian Financial Services Licence and Australian Credit Licences.
+The CRMF also supports the Group's compliance with obligations in offshore jurisdictions in which it operates.
 The CRMF incorporates key mandatory requirements and roles and responsibilities for achieving compliance.
 It captures Compliance Obligations, Group Policies, Regulatory Change and People and Culture considerations.